The Kelvin-Helmholtz instability at the boundary of relativistic magnetized jets

 Our analytical results are valuable for both theoretical and observational studies.
 They can be easily incorporated into global MHD simulations of jet launching and propagation, to identify KH-unstable surfaces \citep{chatterjee2020,sironi_21,wong2021}.
 On the observational side, claims have been made that the KHI is observed along Active Galactic Nuclei (AGN) jets, based on the geometry of the outflow \citep{lobanov2001,issaoun2022}.
 Our formulae can place this claim on solid grounds, if estimates of the field strength and orientation and of the flow velocities are available.
 Besides AGNs, our results have implications for other jetted sources such as, but not limited to, gamma-ray bursts, tidal disruption events, X-ray binaries, and pulsar wind nebulae.

 We conclude with a few caveats.
-First, the plane-parallel approach we employed is applicable only if the jet/wind interface is much narrower than the jet radius.
-Secondly, our local description implicitly assumes that the flow properties do not change as the KHI grows, i.e., that the growth time is faster than the jet propagation time.
+First, the plane-parallel approach we employed is applicable only if the jet/wind interface is much narrower than the jet radius (for studies of surface instabilities in force-free cylindrical jets see, e.g., \citealt{Bodo_Mamtsashvili_Rossi_2013,Sobacchi_18,Bodo_Mamtsashvili_Rossi_2016, Bodo_Mamtsashvili_Rossi_2019}).
+Secondly, our local description implicitly assumes that the flow properties do not change as the KHI grows.
 Third, we have assumed the jet plasma to be cold, and the surrounding medium to be unmagnetized.
 These assumptions will be relaxed in a future work.